rockitbaby/IOSSimulatorSafariLauncher/README.md

 I found no way to open Safari on iPhone or iPad Simulator and open a specific URL via the command line.
 That is why I created this tiny iOS app.
+You can launch this app (e.g. via ios-sim) and pass an URL as argument to it.
+The app then open Safari by calling `[[UIApplication sharedApplication] openURL:url];`.

+Please let me know, if you've found an easier method.

 ## Installation (OS X)
 1. Install [ios-sim](https://github.com/phonegap/ios-sim)